 1. Press Windows key+R to open Run window.

-2. In the Run window, type “%temp%” and then hit Enter.
+2. To open the temp folder, type this simple command and then hit Enter.

 The Temp folder will open on your computer.